CafeVariomeUoL/EPND/README.md

 }
 ```

-This filter is asking for cohorts that have Imaging as MRI  **and** cognitive_data as Cross-sectional .
+This filter is asking for datsets that have datatset types  as MDiagnostic marker **AND** sex  as Female .

 [ ^ Back to the top](#top)